WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Sophia-Batchelor/Weekly-Meetings.md

 * MozFest application for AutSPACEs
 * Checked in with Leeds (no news)
 * Got through to the next stage of a fellowship
+  * KW: YAAAAAAAY!! 🚀🌟
 * Started motif/illustration work with Scriberia for AutSPACEs
+  * KW: Thank you for starting this process! ♾️
 * Did 2 job interviews.
 The process and preparing was informative (in that I'm not totally ready to go back into a highly technical role yet as the interview was fine but prepping for it was more than I should have taken on).
+  * KW: FINGERS CROSSED!!
+(And feel free to say no if you don't want the role - always good to be offered!)

 #### What did you struggle with?
 * New "way of working" has been tiring (longer days and mentally draining to commute in heavy traffic)
 * Imposter Syndrome flared when a BCI/neurotech company reached out and I fell back into burnout
 * Technical interview prep (optimization algorithms and online neurophys analysis is very rusty)
+  * KW: YOU DID IT! 💪

 #### What would you like to work on in the next two weeks?
 * Preparing for Data Study Group (pre-research, brushing up on skills).